solarwinds/solarwinds-apm-ruby/README.md

 ##Configuration
 The environment variable `APPOPTICS_SERVICE_KEY` is the only required configuration, everything else is optional.
-It takes the form: <API token>:<service name> and can be set with `export` if the service is started from a shell or as an `env` directive when the service is started through nginx.
-See: [Configuration](http://docs.appoptics.com/kb/apm_tracing/ruby/configure).
+It takes the form `<API token>:<service name>` and can be set with `export` if the service is started from a shell or as an `env` directive when the service is started through a webserver like nginx or apache.

+See [Configuration](http://docs.appoptics.com/kb/apm_tracing/ruby/configure) for further configuration options.

 ## Rails